-Limited Spotlight: Sealed Strategy and Approach Guide, for the Kaldheim Arena Open and Beyond
+Limited Spotlight: General Sealed Strategy and Approaches, for the Kaldheim Arena Open and Beyond

 Hey folks!
 My Limited Spotlight series has focused mostly on Draft before, but now that we have the Arena Open coming up this weekend and Sealed is being supported as a tournament format moving forward, I wanted to talk about some of the ways it differs from Draft and provide some of the most important factors to consider, both when constructing your deck and playing your games.
 I aim this article to be useful, not only for preparing for the Arena Open, but for anyone looking to get better at Sealed.
 I’ll provide an overview of general concepts to help newer players, while throwing in plenty of specific advice for more advanced players too.